The latest numbers on COVID-19 in Canada for Saturday, Jan. 30, 2021

 There have been 203,766 tests completed.

-There were 16 new cases Friday.
-The rate of active cases is 40.18 per 100,000 people.
-Over the past seven days, there have been a total of 131 new cases.
-The seven-day rolling average of new cases is 19.
+There were 12 new cases Saturday from 2,055 completed tests, for a positivity rate of 0.58 per cent.
+The rate of active cases is 36.34 per 100,000 people.
+Over the past seven days, there have been a total of 126 new cases.
+The seven-day rolling average of new cases is 18.

-There was one new reported death Friday.
-Over the past seven days there have been a total of four new reported deaths.
+There was one new reported death Saturday.
+Over the past seven days there have been a total of five new reported deaths.
 The seven-day rolling average of new reported deaths is one.
-The seven-day rolling average of the death rate is 0.07 per 100,000 people.
-The overall death rate is 2.18 per 100,000 people.
+The seven-day rolling average of the death rate is 0.09 per 100,000 people.
+The overall death rate is 2.3 per 100,000 people.

 There have been 2,695,925 tests completed.